ccheetham/dotnet-sbom-spike/README.md

 # .NET SBOM Spike

-This spike creates a buildpack to generate NuGet and .NET runtime/framework SBOMS.
+This spike creates a buildpack to generate NuGet and .NET runtime SBOMs.

 Status: